globocom/pymigration/README.md

 Supported databases engines
 ===========================

-You can use this project to run migrations on MySQL, Oracle, MS-SQL, redis, filesystem, solr, elasticsearch or any server databases.
+You can use this project to run migrations on MySQL, Oracle, MS-SQL, redis, filesystem, solr, elasticsearch or any database server.

 Getting involved !